hauke96/qgis-outdoor-map/README.md

 ### Maputnik shows old tiles

-**Problem:** Maputnik doesn't use the newly generated tiles, data is missing or something else is not up-to-date.
+**Problem:** Sometimes, Maputnik doesn't show newly generated tiles, data is missing or something else is not up-to-date.

 **Solution:** Use a single(!) private-browsing window (incognito-mode or whatever your browser calls it) and open Maputnik there to prevent the browser from using any old caches.
 Whenever the tiles change, close that window and restart Maputnik in a new private-browsing window.